Holiday Charcuterie Board

 Ingredients

-• 6 salami pieces for the rose
+• 6 salami pieces, for the rose

-• ½ of a small brie cut in triangles
+• ½ small brie, cut in triangles

-• piece of merlot cheese or any
+• 1 merlot cheese

-• piece of any cranberry cheese of choice
+• 1 cranberry cheese

-• artisan crisps or any
+• artisan crisps, any crackers

 • Medjool dates